Dry January: How You Can Participate and Why It’s ALWAYS A Good Idea

 The short answer to this question is “everything.”
 There are innumerable health and quality-of-life benefits to quitting drinking even for a short while, including but not limited to:

-- Improved Heart, Liver, and Brain Function
+- Potential Improvement in Heart, Liver, and Brain Function

-- Better Sex Life
+- Potentially Better Sex Life

 - Financial Savings